Remember when we talked about why you shouldn’t use baking soda as an exfoliant? It’s way too harsh and can seriously dry out and irritate skin.

 2. Baking Soda Reduces Inflammation And Stains

-Another study has found that toothpaste with baking soda can also reduce gengival inflammation and dental stains caused by tea, coffee, and even smoking, helping to keep your pearly whites white.
-The study also found that “microbiological assays showed no adverse shift in the oral microflora; rather, the microbial analysis showed a promotion of health-associated oral microorganisms”.
+Another study has found that toothpaste with baking soda can also reduce gengival inflammation and dental stains caused by tea, coffee, and even smoking, helping to keep your pearly whites… well, white.
 No wonder so many people are swapping their toothpastes for baking soda!